PaulWSM80/Odin/01-foundations/02-css-foundations/04-flex/README.md

 ![Example of the desired result](https://github.com/TheOdinProject/css-exercises/raw/main/flex/02-flex-header/desired-outcome-wide.png)

-> **Note**<br>
+> [!NOTE]
-If the wide example appears to be shorter than the narrow example it has been scaled to fit the page.
+> If the wide example appears to be shorter than the narrow example it has been scaled to fit the page.
 Both images are the same height at 100% scale.

 #### 03-flex-header-2